gaurav031/gaurav031/README.md

 # 💫 About Me:
 👋 Hey there!
-I'm Gaurav Kumar, a passionate B.Tech student pursuing Computer Engineering.
-Currently in my Final year, I'm deeply immersed in the world of software development.
-My journey began with a fascination for problem-solving, which led me to explore various programming languages and technologies.<br><br>🚀 I specialize in JavaScript, React, Node.js, Express.js, and MongoDB, crafting dynamic and efficient web applications.
-With a solid foundation in Java and SQL, I thrive on building robust backend systems and database management solutions.
-Additionally, I have a knack for crafting beautiful and responsive user interfaces using HTML and CSS.<br><br>🔍 Always eager to learn and grow, I actively seek out opportunities for collaboration and knowledge sharing.
-Whether it's contributing to open-source projects or teaming up on exciting ventures, I'm committed to leveraging my skills to make a meaningful impact.<br><br>💼 Currently on the lookout for collaboration opportunities, I'm keen to work on innovative projects and contribute to the ever-evolving tech landscape.
-Let's connect and create something awesome together!
+I'm Gaurav Kumar, a passionate B.Tech Computer Engineering student in my final year, deeply immersed in the world of software development.
+My journey began with a fascination for problem-solving, which led me to explore diverse programming languages and technologies.

+🚀 I specialize in JavaScript, React, Node.js, Express.js, and MongoDB, PostgreSQL, crafting dynamic and efficient web applications.
+With a strong foundation in Java and SQL, I enjoy building robust backend systems and scalable database solutions.
+I also have expertise in designing responsive and user-friendly interfaces using HTML, CSS, and modern frontend tools.

+💼 Professionally, I’ve gained valuable industry experience through internships:

+✅ Software Development Engineer Intern at StartingPoint Solutions (Feb 2024 – Present), where I work on full-stack projects using React, JavaScript, Node.js, Express.js, PostgreSQL, Strapi CMS, Keycloak, and Docker.

+✅ AI Intern with the Indian Army (Nov 2024 – Jan 2025), contributing to research-driven projects in artificial intelligence.

+🔍 Always eager to learn and grow, I actively seek opportunities for collaboration and knowledge sharing.
+Whether it's contributing to open-source projects or working on innovative ventures, I’m committed to leveraging my skills to make a meaningful impact.

+🌟 Currently, I’m looking forward to exploring exciting collaboration and project opportunities in the ever-evolving tech landscape.
+Let’s connect and create something impactful together!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/gaurav-kumar-3966941b5)